 Most importantly, this hub is accessible from any location and device, which is key to delivering a great experience for their deskless retail staff who do not have access to a laptop or computer.
 The result is a seamless experience and a positive workplace culture, no matter how geographically dispersed a team happens to be.

-Given the impact of COVID-19 and social restrictions, it’s easy to see that having the flexibility to work from anywhere will empower organisations to stay competitive, collaborative and productive.
+Given the impact of COVID-19, it’s easy to see that having the flexibility to work from anywhere will empower organisations to stay competitive, collaborative and productive.

 Slack's Workplace Transformation study found that the overwhelming majority of knowledge workers wanted a hybrid working arrangement, where they could work from both their home and the office or on-site.